image-blog-qac-legacy-code

 Learning more about the codebase will help you improve it.

-A good starting point is this article by Michael C. Feathers, which contains some good examples of how to make changes to the codebase.
+A good starting point is Michael C. Feathers's book, which contains some good examples of how to make changes to a legacy codebase.

 Back to top